Connecting with Business Colleagues in Thanksgiving

 Jan reviewed the basics of competitive intelligence including the traditional intelligence cycle and the knowledge pyramid to build insightful, actionable intelligence.
 Intelligence is the right information, delivered and prepared for the people in the company who have the authority to make decisions.
 In this vein, Jan shared former Motorola CEO Bob Galvin’s parable.
 Bob had made a bad decision around a market entry.
 There was one employee who didn’t share some key information, and Bob wondered whose fault it was that the employee hadn’t shared this information.
 His or the employee’s?
 Jan asserted that it was the employee’s and honed in on connecting with the right employees around key decisions.

-Jan suggests that you learn to think like your leadership and communicate with them in their words being careful not to insert competitive intelligence speak.
+Jan suggests that you learn to think like your leadership and communicate with them in their words being careful not to insert competitive intelligence verbiage.
 Know how they are motivated since what makes the management team successful isn’t what makes Info Pros or CI professionals successful.
 Tim Kindler of Kodak ties his CI deliverables to corporate management’s calendar of needs and events.
 Respected CI professionals are humble as they set aside their egos and false assumptions, but not too humble so as not to persuasively communicate findings to management.

 There are three areas where information pros and CI professionals can improve: